Oops, looks like you need to register to access this feature.

 Warnings and Precautions:

 • Hypersensitivity: Cases of angioedema and anaphylaxis have been reported during post marketing surveillance.
-Avoid the use of OTEZLA in patients with known hypersensitivity to apremilast or to any of the excipients in the formulation.
-If signs or symptoms of serious hypersensitivity reactions develop during treatment, discontinue OTEZLA and institute appropriate therapy.
+Avoid the use of OTEZLA/OTEZLA XR in patients with known hypersensitivity to apremilast or to any of the excipients in the formulation.
+If signs or symptoms of serious hypersensitivity reactions develop during treatment, discontinue OTEZLA/OTEZLA XR and institute appropriate therapy.

-• Diarrhea, Nausea, and Vomiting: Consider OTEZLA dose reduction or suspension if patients develop severe diarrhea, nausea, or vomiting
+• Diarrhea, Nausea, and Vomiting: Consider OTEZLA/OTEZLA XR dosage reduction or suspension if patients develop severe diarrhea, nausea, or vomiting

 • Weight Decrease: Monitor weight regularly.
-If unexplained or clinically significant weight loss occurs, evaluate weight loss and consider discontinuation of OTEZLA
+If unexplained or clinically significant weight loss occurs, evaluate weight loss and consider discontinuation of OTEZLA/OTEZLA XR

 • Drug Interactions: Use with strong cytochrome P450 enzyme inducers (e.g., rifampin, phenobarbital, carbamazepine, phenytoin) is not recommended because loss of efficacy may occur